-Aim: To make an innovative spam prediction of spam emails using Machine learning modeling techniques and to evaluate their performance.
-Materials and Methods: The experiment will primarily collect samples from two groups.
-The Random Forest Algorithm belongs to Group-1, while the Multinomial Naive Bayes Algorithm belongs to Group-2.
-The sample sizes were all taken at the same time for both the Algorithms.
+Aim: To make an Innovative Spam Prediction of spam emails using Machine learning modeling techniques and to evaluate their performance.
+Materials and Methods: The initiative's main goal is to collect samples from two different groups.
+The Decision Tree Algorithm belongs to Group-1, whereas the Random Forest Algorithm belongs to Group-2.
+Both Algorithms will use the same set of sample sizes.
 The G-Power in the test set will be at 80%.
-Result: Data is processed in the given model so that Machine learning can function effectively.
-Emails are used as inputs for the Multinomial Naive Bayes algorithm, which generates a probabilistic index and determines whether the email is spam or not.
-The Random Forest Algorithm outperforms the Multinomial Naive Bayes Algorithm, and our hypothesis is significant with a significance value of 0.002 (p<0.1).
-Conclusion: These results were achieved through machine learning models such as Multinomial Naive Bayes, and Random Forest Algorithms.
-In this paper, here demonstrated that for the spam filtering method the most efficient algorithms are Random Forest Algorithm and MNB were given as they have the highest level of accuracy.
+Result: Data is trained in the given model so that Machine learning can function effectively.
+Emails are used as inputs after the Random Forest Algorithm outperforms the Random Forest Algorithm, and our hypothesis is significant with a significance value of 0.008.Conclusion: These results were achieved through machine learning models such as Random Forest Algorithm, and Decision Tree Algorithms.
+In this paper, we have demonstrated that for the spam filtering method the most efficient algorithms are the Decision Tree Algorithm and Random Forest Algorithm given as they have the highest level of accuracy.